-To install the defibrillator tray, insert the pins on the defibrillator tray into the footboard sockets at the foot end of the stretcher as shown in Figure 18.1.
+To install the defibrillator tray, insert the pins on the defibrillator tray into the footboard sockets at the foot end of the stretcher as shown in Figure 36.
 Use the strap to secure the equipment to the tray.

-- To avoid damage, do not put items weighing more than 30 lb on the defibrillator tray. - Do not use the defibrillator tray as a push/pull device because equipment damage could occur.
+- To avoid damage, do not put items weighing more than 30 lb on the defibrillator tray. - To avoid risk of patient or operator injury, ensure that all devices placed on the defibrillator tray are securely strapped to the tray. - Do not use the defibrillator tray as a push/pull device because equipment damage could occur.